SAP/gigya-flutter-plugin/README.md

 Supported social login providers: google, facebook, line, wechat, apple, amazon, linkedin, yahoo.

-## Embeded socail providers
+## Embedded social providers

-Specific social providers (Facebook, Google) require addional setup.
+Specific social providers (Facebook, Google) require additional setup.
 This due to the their requirement for specific (embedded) SDKs.
 ```
 Example for both Facebook & Google are implemented in the example application.